nylo-core/nylo.dev/resources/docs/6.x/cache.md

 String key = "hello_world"; // Cache key

-await cache().forget(key);
+await cache().clear(key);
 ```

-In the example above, the `forget` method will remove the item stored in the cache under the key "hello_world".
+In the example above, the `clear` method will remove the item stored in the cache under the key "hello_world".

 <div id="caching-api-responses"></div>
 <br>